sscovil/risk-game/game-rules.md

 #### To Decide a Battle

 The highest die each combatant rolled is compared.
-If yours (the attacker’s) is higher, the defender loses one army from the territory under attack.
-But if the defender’s die is higher, you lose one army from the territory you attacked from.
+If yours (the attacker's) is higher, the defender loses one army from the territory under attack.
+But if the defender's die is higher, you lose one army from the territory you attacked from.
 If each of you rolled more than one die, the two next-highest dice are compared in the same way.

 * In the event of a tie, the defender always wins.
 * The attacker can never lose more than 2 armies on a single roll.

 #### Capturing Territories

 As soon as you defeat the last opposing army on a territory, you capture that territory and must occupy it immediately.
 To do so, move in at least as many armies as the number of dice you rolled in your last battle.
-Remember: In most cases, moving as many armies as you can to the front is advantageous, because armies left behind can’t help you when you are attacking.
+Remember: In most cases, moving as many armies as you can to the front is advantageous, because armies left behind can't help you when you are attacking.
 Also remember you must always leave at least one army behind on the territory you attacked from.
 During the game, every territory must always be occupied by at least one army.

 #### Ending Your Attack

 You may end your attack(s) at any time.
 If you have captured at least one territory, you will be awarded a RISK card.
-(No matter how many territories you’ve captured on your turn, you will only receive one RISK card.)
+(No matter how many territories you've captured on your turn, you will only receive one RISK card.)
 Your last step is to fortify your position, if you wish (see below).

 #### Eliminating An Opponent